chensxb97/mcpObs/README.md

 pip3 install -r requirements.txt
 ```

 3. Setup .env with your MISTRAL_API_KEY.
-This file is currently ignored in the `.gitignore` file, do not ever commit this file.
+This file is currently ignored in `.gitignore`, do not ever commit this file.
 ```
 touch .env
 ```

-Add this line:
 ```
 MISTRAL_API_KEY=<YOUR_API_KEY>
 ```